Mina Kirkova, MA, MSW, LCSW-C

 MY APPROACH TO CHILD THERAPY

 I specialize in working with children of all ages, from toddlers to young adults and their families.
-In my work with toddlers and young children, I offer support to parents by teaching them how to deal with challenging early childhood problematic behaviors and issues such as:
+In my work with toddlers and young children, I offer support to parents (parent coaching) by teaching them how to deal with challenging early childhood problematic behaviors and issues such as:

 Most importantly, I help new parents install positive self-esteem and confidence in their young children, create deep connections by playing and communicating on their child's developmental level, and establish consistent daily routines.
 Parent coaching and skill-building are integral parts of my approach to child and family therapy.

-The success of my therapeutic approach is based on a combination of individual child therapy and family therapy.
+The success of my therapeutic approach is based on a combination of individual child therapy, parent coaching, and family therapy.
 In order to achieve lasting changes in any child’s behavior, I encourage active parental involvement in our therapy sessions.
 As a child therapist, I meet regularly with parents to share my clinical observations, learn more about the child’s life at home and in school, and offer suggestions for how parents can support their child’s progress in therapy.

 MY APPROACH TO FAMILY THERAPY